Ashland (Henry Clay Estate), Lexington (must see)

 Consider a tour that covers the art and grounds for the best look at the estate's history.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Lexington.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Ashland (Henry Clay Estate) on Map